Surviving the Elements - Weatherproofing Your Outdoor Experience

 Understanding the Forecast

 First things first: know what you’re up against!
-Before heading out into the wild, check the weather forecast.
-It’s like reading a survival guide written by Mother Nature herself.
+Check the weather before you go outside.
+It’s like reading a survival guide that Mother Nature wrote herself.

-If she says there’s a 90% chance of rain, take that seriously!
-I once went camping on a day when “light showers” turned into “where did my tent go?” within minutes.
-Spoiler alert: my tent didn’t survive.
+When she says there’s a 90% chance of rain, you should believe her!
+One time I went camping and “light showers” transformed into “where did my tent go?” in a matter of minutes.
+Spoiler alert: my tent didn’t make it.

 Gear Up Like A Pro